eddieantonio/blog/_posts/2023-10-25-python-is-a-compiled-language.md

 ---
-title: "Python is a compiled language"
+title: "Python is a Compiled Language"
 ---

 This blog post hopes to convince you that Python is a compiled language.